 Many of you reading this will recall listening to your own or your parents’ valve radio in the lounge and enjoying Listen With Mother or an evening drama or short play.
 A vintage radio is something which should be used and enjoyed, and you can enjoy yours once again.
 If you have an old Bush DAC90A radio in the attic, drag it out and wipe the dust from the cabinet.
 Do you remember that radio standing on the sideboard?
 Having spent fifty years in the attic, it probably won’t work – and I advise you against plugging it in.

 There were a lot of short wave listeners in the old days, and I was one of them.
 Many early radios covered the short wave bands and it was great fun tuning around during the evenings listening to broadcasts from far away lands.
-If your old wireless covers short wave, you might try putting an aerial up, click HERE for details.
-Some of the better, expensive, radios had an extra valve, called an RF amplifier, for improving short wave reception.
-But even the standard sets will pull in stations from all over the world with a wire simple aerial.
+If your old wireless covers short wave, you might try putting up a decent aerial.
+Some of the better, more expensive, radios had an extra valve called an RF amplifier for improving short wave reception.
+But even the standard sets will pull in stations from all over the world with a simple wire aerial

 Have you ever thought about repairing vintage valve radios as a hobby?
-I’ve created a members’ area within the web site where you can watch informative videos and access a host of information relating to radio repairs.
-For details, please click HERE.
+I’ve created a members’ area within the web site where you can watch over 400 informative videos and access a host of information relating to vintage valve radio repairs